 bmctl enable vmruntime --kubeconfig KUBECONFIG_PATH

 Provide the path to the kubeconfig file for your cluster.
-Anthos clusters on bare metal generates the kubeconfig file on the admin workstation when you create a cluster.
+GKE on Bare Metal generates the kubeconfig file on the admin workstation when you create a cluster.
 By default, the path is

-If Anthos VM Runtime is already enabled, the command returns an error.
+If VM Runtime on Google Distributed Cloud is already enabled, the command returns an error.

-Anthos clusters on bare metal version 1.10 or higher can use a custom resource definition to enable Anthos VM Runtime.
+GKE on Bare Metal version 1.10 or higher can use a custom resource definition to enable VM Runtime on Google Distributed Cloud.
 This custom resource is installed by default.

 kubectl edit vmruntime

 apiVersion: vm.cluster.gke.io/v1 kind: VMRuntime metadata: name: vmruntime spec: enabled: true # useEmulation defaults to "false" if not set. useEmulation: true # vmImageFormat defaults to "qcow2" if not set. vmImageFormat: qcow2

 specsection, the following values can be set: